Musa (plant): History

 Pliny the Elder used the name ariena for the fruit of a tree found in India.
 It has been speculated that this might have been the banana, although Pliny says that a single fruit was sufficient to satisfy four persons.

 During the late Middle Ages, international trade brought bananas to Europe, which created the need for a name.
-In the 11th century, Medieval Latin innovated a term musa: this was most likely the latinization of the Arabic name for the fruit, mauz (موز).
+In the 11th century, Medieval Latin innovated a term musa: this was most likely the latinization of the Arabic name for the fruit, mawz (موز).
 Thus, the 11th-century Arabic encyclopedia The Canon of Medicine, which was translated to Latin in medieval times and well known in Europe, shows a correspondence between Arabic mauz and Latin musa.
 Muz is also the Turkish, Persian, and Somali name for the fruit.

 According to linguist Mark Donohue and archaeologist Tim Denham, the ultimate origin of the Latinized form musa is in the Trans–New Guinea languages, where certain cultivars of bananas are known under a form *muku.
 From there, the term was borrowed into the Austronesian languages of the area, and migrated across Asia, via the Dravidian languages of India, into Persian, Greek, and Arabic as a Wanderwort: